rhine3/audiomoth-guide/guide.md

 * Recording with high sampling rate (e.g., recording bats) requires SD cards with fast read/write speeds.
 Files produced with high sampling rate are also larger, so they use up space on the SD card more quickly.
 We use SanDisk Extreme 128GB for bat recordings.
 See the [SD card guide](https://www.openacousticdevices.info/sd-card-guide) for more information.

-* If the SD card is full, the AudioMoth stops saving recordings and its red light stays red constantly.
-It does not overwrite previous recordings.
+* When an SD card fills, the unit will stop saving recordings to it, and the unit's red LED light will stay constantly lit until the SD card is removed.

 * Insert the card into the AudioMoth with the contacts facing **up**, as shown on the graphic on the front of the AudioMoth.
 (It won't fit any other way.)